 Pascal Dennis, in “Getting the Right Things Done” advises that improvement occurs when there is a compelling need for change – and to change culture, change management behavior.
 He also states that roadmaps and metrics keep us moving along the desired path.
 Key metrics for plunger lift may include % of wells producing on the natural decline curve, total well production time vs total available time, operator time per well, contract labor costs, overtime costs, lease operator costs, % of maintenance tasks performed on time, etc.

 Finally, it’s interesting to ask – What’s beyond SCADA?
 Many are now familiar with the buzz words “data analytics”.
-Some have observed this methodology applied to plunger lifted wells by firms such as Kelvin Inc., eLynx Technologies and Ambyint.
-Effective application of techniques associated with advanced machine learning, artificial intelligence and data analytics to plunger lift requires an in-depth knowledge of plunger lift.
-Ultimately, our core objective is to maximize production while cycling the plunger at a velocity that does not damage equipment.
-Using these tools to solely control plunger rise velocity will often undershoot this objective.
+Some have observed this methodology applied to plunger lifted wells by firms such as Ambyint, Kelvin and Osprey Data.
+Effective creation of these tools to benefit operators requires an in-depth knowledge of plunger lift.
+Ultimately, the core objective is to maximize production while cycling the plunger at a velocity that does not damage equipment.
+Using tools to solely control plunger rise velocity will often undershoot peak production.

-And, if your team could benefit from a deeper understanding of plunger lift, contact Shale Tec LLC ([email protected]) to schedule a 1-day plunger lift class for lease operators, a 2-Day comprehensive plunger lift course, a 1-day workshop – or to discuss how Shale Tec LLC could help your team improve production and reduce costs on plunger lifted capable wells.
+If your team could benefit from a deeper understanding of plunger lift, contact Shale Tec LLC to schedule a plunger lift learning class or to discuss the new Ignition based SCADA for Plunger Lift platform developed by Shale Tec and TAS (www.txautosys.com)!

-“Problems are nuggets to be mined, and not garbage to be buried.”
+Remember: “Problems are nuggets to be mined, and not garbage to be buried.”
+Pascal Dennis

 The above article was written by David Cosby P.E. of Shale Tec LLC